Distributed by Chr (sh)

 ```

-The output of the `sum_reads` entry point is used as the output of the main entry point via JBOR reference using the command `dx-jobutil-add-output`.
+The output of the `sum_reads` entry point is used as the output of the main entry point via a JBOR reference using the command `dx-jobutil-add-output`.

 ### `count_func`